Skip to Content (Press Enter) Skip to Footer (Press Enter)

 They may also want their memory to be within their own control.
 Planning one’s own funeral allows a level of personalization that isn’t possible after a person’s death.
 For a living funeral, the event doesn’t need to have the frills and ceremony of a traditional funeral.
 Individuals can serve their favorite foods, host it at a meaningful place, and have a day of celebration rather than mourning.

 Funerals are not cheap.
-Some individuals may want to plan their own living funeral to share the responsibility of planning and paying for a funeral with their family.
+Some individuals may want to fund a prepaid cremation and plan their own living funeral to share the responsibility of planning and paying for a funeral with their family.
 Living funerals can be more informal, making the expense of the event more flexible.
-If pricing is important to you, Tulip Cremation’s direct cremation package may be the right decision for your family.
-We offer high-quality direct cremations at low costs.
-Our professional team will help you through the process of collecting your loved one’s body, cremating it, and sending it back to you in a dignified and timely manner.
-After the individual’s passing, the family may be inclined to have a smaller, and possibly more affordable funeral, since a living funeral had already taken place.
+After the individual’s passing, the family may be inclined to have a smaller, and possibly more affordable, funeral, since a living funeral had already taken place.

-Hosting a pre-funeral is scary.
+Hosting a pre-funeral can feel overwhelming.
 It takes a lot of courage to face your mortality.
-These events can range from something more subtle and intimate, to a full-blown party in celebration of their life, but either way, remember to be gracious and sensitive in their presence.
+These events can range from something more subtle and intimate to a full-blown party in celebration of their life, but either way, remember to be gracious and sensitive in their presence.
 It’s a sad event to say goodbye, and just because a living funeral is held in celebration, grieving is still part of the process.
 Living funerals are a way for many to cope with their own death.
-It helps individuals see loved ones they may have not seen in a while, find peace among family and friends, and also gives them an opportunity to express appreciation.
+It helps individuals see loved ones they may not have seen in a while, find peace among family and friends, and also gives them an opportunity to express appreciation.

 Among different cultural traditions surrounding death and dying, in Japan, a relatively recent trend among elderly individuals is the practice of seizenso.
 This event is akin to a living funeral, where the dying individual plans their own funeral.
 After the event and after passing, they expect nothing of their families after they die.